Badger Meter Earnings Preview

-After beating estimates last quarter by $0.06, Badger Meter (NYS: BMI) has set the standard for itself.
+Investors braced for a bumpy ride ahead of Badger Meter's (NYS: BMI) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
 The company will unveil its latest earnings on Tuesday.
 Badger Meter is a manufacturer and marketer of products incorporating liquid flow measurement and control technologies.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Badger Meter with five of eight analysts rating it hold.
-Analysts don't like Badger Meter as much as competitor Itron overall.
-Thirteen out of 24 analysts rate Itron a buy compared to two of eight for Badger Meter.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Badger Meter with four of seven analysts rating it hold.
+Analysts don't like Badger Meter as much as competitor Elster Group overall.
+Eleven out of 12 analysts rate Elster Group a buy compared to three of seven for Badger Meter.
+Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $76.7 million in revenue this quarter.
-That would represent a rise of 1.3% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $61 million in revenue this quarter.
+That would represent a decline of 5.9% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 96.6% giving it an outperform rating.
-The community at large backs the All-Stars with 92.6% granting it a rating of outperform.
-Fools are bullish on Badger Meter, though the message boards have been quiet lately with only 66 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 94.7% giving it an outperform rating.
+Most of the community backs the All-Stars, with 92.4% granting it a rating of outperform.
+Fools are keen on Badger Meter, though the message boards have been quiet lately with only 69 posts in the past 30 days.
 Despite the majority sentiment in favor of Badger Meter, the stock has a middling CAPS rating of three out of five stars.

 One final thing: If you want to keep tabs on Badger Meter movements, and for more analysis on the company, make sure you add it to your watchlist.